Tutorial: Configure Workday for automatic user provisioning

 Understanding logs for AD User Account create operations

-When a new hire in Workday is detected (let's say with Employee ID 21023), the Azure AD provisioning service attempts to create a new AD user account for the worker and in the process creates 4 audit log records as described below:
+When a new hire in Workday is detected (let's say with Employee ID 21023), the Microsoft Entra provisioning service attempts to create a new AD user account for the worker and in the process creates 4 audit log records as described below:

 When you click on any of the audit log records, the Activity Details page opens up.
 Here is what the Activity Details page displays for each log record type.